-Teachers in all Victorian government schools and regional workforces wishing to enhance their knowledge in inclusive education and continue supporting students of all abilities are eligible to apply for this postgraduate opportunity.
+Teachers in all Victorian government schools and regional workforce employees wishing to enhance their knowledge in inclusive education and continue supporting students of all abilities are eligible to apply for this postgraduate opportunity.

 *Please note, there are limited scholarships available in Round 10.
-Please refer to the eligibility section further below.
+Please refer to the Eligibility section below.

 The long-term vision of the program is that every Victorian government school will have a masters-qualified inclusive education teacher on staff, creating and leading a more inclusive school environment for all students across the state, regardless of their abilities and backgrounds.